-At GWPS, the SENCo is Mrs Katrina Brown and can be contacted at 01223 880408 or senco@greatwilbraham.cambs.sch.uk.
+At GWPS, the SENCo is Mrs Rachel Holt and can be contacted at 01223 880408 or admin@greatwilbraham.cambs.sch.uk.
 Mr Richard Brown, the headteacher, has responsibility for children with EAL, PPG and Children who are Looked After (LAC).
-The Governing Body has Governors with some expertise in SEN and a Link Governor for SEND.
-Please contact clerk@greatwilbraham.cambs.sch.uk for further information.
+The Governing Body has a Link Governor for SEND.
+For further information, please contact clerk@greatwilbraham.cambs.sch.uk.